Mustard Seeds (Rai), Its benefits and Storing of Mustard

 Brown Mustard is similar in size to the black variety and vary in co lour from light to dark brown.
 It is more pungent than the white, less than the black.
 The brown seed is pounded with other spices in the preparation of curry powders and pastes.

-Uses of Mustard Seeds
+Uses of Mustard Seed

-Mustard oil is very popular in some parts of India for cooking and body massage as it is great for the skin because it generates warmth.
+Its oil is very popular in some parts of India for cooking and body massage as it is great for the skin because it generates warmth.

-Health Benefits of Mustard Seeds
+Health Benefits

 Because mustard seeds are rich in many nutrients, they are beneficial for health.

-3. Mustard seeds give relief from migraine.
+3. The seeds give relief from migraine.

 6. They can help menopausal women having trouble in sleeping.

-Nutritional Values of Mustard seeds
+Nutritional Values

 Mustard seeds are rich in selenium, magnesium, zinc, calcium, iron, omega 3 fatty acids, protein and dietary fiber.